 The 24th of March I left Amsterdam to hike for a while.
 “Walking back to the Balkans”.
 Why?
 Because I can, because I like hiking.
 Because it’s slow, because it’s a perfect way to really see a country.
 To feel and experience.
 Because I feel good, being “on the road”.
 And because I thought it would be a good idea to (re)discover my own country, before heading off to the Balkans.
+Right now I hiked from Amsterdam to the Alps, oeff that a real milestone!

 First I was aiming for Zagreb, (from Amsterdam to Zagreb sounded good), but in the mean time I decided to go on to Sarajevo.
 There’s my bike waiting me (long story).
 With my bike I hope to explore the Via Dinarica Green Trail in BiH.
 But that’s still far far away…